 It is at this point in the debate, I often hear from dissenters that we must prepare our students for the college track.
 While this is true that most instructors in College maintain the traditional grading model, again this doesn’t mean that it's right.
 Nor, does it mean that educational reform should begin in grade K and ends at grade 12.
 I have worked in two higher education institutions in the role of supporting instructional design.
 There is room for instructional growth in this regard across the entire spectrum of education.
 While I am cognizant of the fact that it will be difficult to challenge the “old guard,” and I am not so naive to think such a shift can be seamless and easy.
 This is especially true in higher education where there is rarely observation, feedback, or instructional coaching being implemented in these schools.
 However, who’s to say that a shift in educational philosophy in K-12 won’t promote change in the way higher education assess their own students?

 Here is my attempt to highlight the purpose of such an educational shift, and the core of what needs to be communicated to all stakeholders.
-The purpose of Standards-Based Grading (SBG) is to create assessments that authentically assess student performance or achievement in relation to the standard the teacher wants their students to achieve.
+The purpose of standards-based gradings (SBG) is to create assessments that authentically assess student performance or achievement in relation to the standard the teacher wants their students to achieve.
 Such grading is guided by instructional practices that use learning targets to create growth goals for students, and use assessments to guide those instructional practices.
 A grade is a form of communication that exists between teacher and student to allow that student to develop their own goals and be in charge of their own learning.
 The SBG is a way of providing meaningful feedback to students about their progress towards a standard or a goal.
 The grade should be representative of the skills acquired in the past, but it should also put the student on a path of growth moving forward.
 SBG focuses the teachers feedback to directly relate to what they are assessing.
 It provides the means for conversations to take place between the student and the teacher to create individualized learning goals.
 The focus becomes less on the accumulation of points, but the level of mastery students have achieved.
 SBG forces educators to take a look at the curriculum, instructional design and learning activities to ensure that they serve a purpose for meeting learning goals.
 Homework, for example, that is not directly related to the desired learning outcomes is irrelevant to the student and not necessary.
 The focus is transitioned to learning from just the value of grades.
 The result is feedback students can take action to improve their skills.

 So the typical question that comes after introducing SBG is, “what is wrong with the way we have always done things?”
 While this question typically eats away at my soul and pushes me to answer in response, “Just because it's the way it's always been done, doesn’t make it right,” let's look at the traditional model more closely.
 There are a few points I’d like to highlight as to why the model needs to be looked at critically.
 Is it good for our students?

-The first assertion I would like to make is that a total point system is created artificially and most the time the point values assigned are done so arbitrarily.
+The first assertion I would like to make is that a total point system is created artificially and most of the time the point values assigned are done so arbitrarily.

 Take into account this coach’s conversation with a teacher.